 At an AAI workshop you receive the best possible advocacy skills training and techniques.
 We provide superior teaching methods, expert faculty and innovative instructive materials to enhance your competency and professionalism and give you a competitive edge in the courtroom.

-A not-for-profit institute, the AAI believes all people are entitled to quality legal representation by skilled and ethical legal advocates.
+A not-for-profit, non-commercial institute, the AAI believes all people are entitled to quality legal representation by skilled and ethical legal advocates.

 Carefully Selected Faculty

 The AAI strives to select a dynamic instructing faculty for each workshop, based on their professional expertise in advocacy.
 They will bring their experience to your learning through their evaluations of your performance as well as by lecture and demonstration.
 Faculty members know there is no one correct way to present certain issues.
 They will help you find the technique that best fits your particular abilities and strengths.